-The State Department has made a determination approving a possible Foreign Military Sale to Iraq for AGM-114K/N/R Hellfire missiles and associated equipment, parts, training and logistical support for an estimated cost of $700 million.
-The Defense Security Cooperation Agency delivered the required certification notifying Congress of this possible sale on July 28, 2014.
+The Defense Security Cooperation Agency notified Congress today of a possible Foreign Military Sale to Iraq for AGM-114K/R Hellfire Missiles and associated equipment, parts, training and logistical support for an estimated cost of $82 million.

-The Government of Iraq has requested a possible sale of 5000 AGM-114K/N/R Hellfire missiles, Hellfire missile conversion, blast fragmentation sleeves and installation kits, containers, transportation, spare and repair parts, support equipment, personnel training and training equipment, publications and technical documentation, U.S. Government and contractor technical, engineering, and logistics support services, and other related elements of logistics and program support.
-The estimated cost is $700 million.
+The Government of Iraq has requested a possible sale of 500 AGM-114K/R Hellfire missiles, Hellfire missile conversion, blast fragmentation sleeves, and installation kits, containers, transportation, spare and repair parts, support equipment, personnel training and training equipment, publications and technical documentation, U.S. Government and contractor technical, engineering, and logistics support services, and other related elements of logistics and program support.
+The estimated cost is $82 million.

 Iraq will use the Hellfire missiles to help improve the Iraq Security Forces’ capability to support current on-going ground operations.
 Iraq will also use this capability in future contingency operations.
-Iraq, which already has Hellfire missiles, will have no difficulty absorbing these additional missiles into its armed forces.
+Iraq will have no difficulty absorbing these additional weapon systems into its armed forces.

-The proposed sale of these additional missiles will not alter the basic military balance in the region.
+The proposed sale of these missiles will not alter the basic military balance in the region.

 The principal contractor will be Lockheed Martin Corporation in Bethesda, Maryland.
 There are no known offset agreements proposed in connection with this potential sale.